 Nintendo has already shown off some of the features of the upcoming return of Splatoon, such as an early look at character creation, as well as some of the weapons we'll be splatting some ink with.
 But we could see more Inkling action during the showcase that will hopefully show off something new.
 Given that the last update revealed we'd be seeing the launch of Splatoon 3 sometime in 2022, there's also the chance that we'll get a more exact release date this time around.

-One of Nintendo's most highly anticipated titles is undoubtedly The Legend of Zelda: Breath of the Wild 2, and if previous showcases are anything to go by, we'll likely see more of the game in the latest Nintendo Direct.
+One of Nintendo's most highly anticipated titles is undoubtedly The Legend of Zelda: Tears of the Kingdom, and if previous showcases are anything to go by, we'll likely see more of the game in the latest Nintendo Direct.
 The last trailer showed off a host of exciting new features and foes, but it'd be great to get a glimpse at some of the other surprises in store.
 With a 2022 launch window, here's hoping we get that all-important release date.

 New Kirby game